Verona Arena: Jousts

-Illustration of a spectacle within the Arena.
+An illustration of a spectacle within the Arena.

 On February 26, 1590, the first documented joust took place inside the Arena, despite the ordinance to keep the cavea closed not yet being lifted, though it was gradually falling into disuse.
 Its use remained exceptional until the 17th century, when the interior, alongside the exterior, began to be leased out.
 On May 29, 1622, a Giostra della Quintana was held inside, described by chroniclers for its participation of knights not only from Verona but also from abroad, including some from Sweden.
 Another memorable joust occurred on May 4, 1654.

 Daytime spectacles within the amphitheatre became immensely popular in the 18th century, with the last joust held on November 20, 1716, in honor of the Elector of Bavaria, organized by Scipione Maffei, who lamented that Verona’s nobles no longer held such events there.
 From that year, contracts leasing the monument’s interior shifted from equestrian activities to troupes of actors and dancers, who erected stages within the arena.
 The first precisely documented performance was Maffei’s Merope, staged in July 1713 by Luigi Riccoboni’s company.
 Carlo Goldoni attended one such show in July 1733, leaving a description in his Memoirs of the setting and atmosphere, with nobles and the wealthy seated in chairs and the common folk on the tiers.

 Among occasional attractions, in January 1751, a rhinoceros stunned spectators, who could scarcely believe such a creature existed.
 The most favored spectacle, however, was bull hunting, pitting a bull (or sometimes oxen) against dogs trained by butchers.
 In September 1786, Goethe visited Verona and marveled at the amphitheatre—the first major ancient monument he encountered—noting with surprise that the popular pallone game was not held inside.